matthewtamayo/cloud-unicorn-store/README.md

+:rainbow:
-##### Unicorn Store NextJS
+### Unicorn Store NextJS :stars: :sun_with_face:

-This is the unicorn store that will be implemented as another microfrontend along with the unicorn-run app.
+:floppy_disk: This is the unicorn store that will be implemented as another microfrontend along with the unicorn-run app.

-It is sort of like an eCommerce website.
+:convenience_store: It is sort of like an eCommerce website.